jabbott7335/ce-pe-bootcamp/docs/eam/lab_solution.md

 2. Cluster Build Details in the OpenShift Gym
     - Worker Node Count: 5
-    - Worker Node Flavor: (16 vCPU v 64GB -- 300GB Secondary Storage)
+    - Worker Node Flavor: (16 vCPU v 64GB -- 300GB Operating System Disk)
     - Open Shift Version: 4.16 (Tested with this version) our
 3. Agree with the Terms and Conditions for the cluster
 4. Click Submit.